-To make the Teensy 4.0 module as small as possible, some of the I/O (pins 24-33) is brought out to pads on the bottom side of the board.
-These are designed to be used with POGO pins or surface mounted headers, but can be difficult to work with to get positioning correct.
+To make the Teensy 4.0 module as small as possible, ten of the I/O (pins 24-33) is brought out to SMD pads on the bottom side of the board.
+These are designed to be used with POGO pins or a 2×5 surface mounted header, but can be difficult to work with to get positioning correct.

 Assembling the Module

 The board ships with high quality selectively plated male headers or they are preassembled onto the module if you order it that way.
 They have gold plating on the contact portion of the leg while the solder pins are tin plated for easiest soldering.

 The board optionally ships with the male headers loose.
 This provides maximum flexibility depending on how the board will be used or they can be replaced with other types of connectors such as female headers or shorty headers as shown below.